Tutoriels Backend

 This command checks the dependency registry to see if the installed packages are up to date.

-It thus provides us with a list that we can control.
+This provides us with a list that we can control.

 Noticed